The Indian Ocean Big 5 Safari Tour (South Africa, Mozambique) Overview

 An early morning getaway takes us back into South Africa through the Giriyondo gate into the world-renowned Kruger National Park - South Africa’s most famous and biggest game reserve.
 Kruger National Park has nearly 2 million hectares of the unrivalled diversity of life forms that fuses with historical and archaeological sights - this is real Africa.
 The world-renowned Kruger National Park offers a wildlife experience that ranks with the best in Africa.
 Truly the flagship of the South African National Parks, Kruger is home to an impressive number of species: 336 trees, 49 fish, 34 amphibians, 114 reptiles, 507 birds and 147 mammals.

-The following day we depart the camp at sunrise for a full day of game viewing in the park with the chance of spotting the ‘Big 5’ again, while making our way to one of the southern camps.
+The following day we depart the camp at sunrise for a full day of wildlife viewing in the park with the chance of spotting the ‘Big 5’ again, while making our way to one of the southern camps.
 Our last night in the park will be enjoyed around the campfire and typical South African Braai (BBQ).

 Day 13: Johannesburg, South Africa